mobify/workshop--adaptivejs-components/README.md

 # Adaptive.js Component Workshop

+This Workshop will guide you through an introduction to Adaptive Components, how to install components, how to customize a component and how to create one from scratch.

 Follow the installation steps in the **Workshop Pre-requisites** section below to get your computer ready for the workshop.
 Once you're done, follow the directions in the **Ready to Start** section.